Peanut Butter Chocolate Chip Cookie Cake (with Peanut Butter Frosting)

 TIPS & VARIATIONS

 - Make sure your ingredients are room temperature.
-For the cookie, this ensures everything blends together smoothly and air is incorating as you mix your batter.
-For the frosting, this will give you a creamy buttercream without… well chunks of butter in it.
+For the cookie, this ensures everything blends together smoothly, and air is incorporated into your batter.
+For the frosting, this will give you a creamy buttercream.

 - Highly recommend a springform pan for this cookie cake, as it will still be fragile when you move it from the pan to the wire rack.
-If you don’t have one, you can use a 9-inch cake round but be very careful if you remove it from the pan, I might recommend you leave it in, as it could crack when you move to cool it.
+If you don’t have one, you can use a 9-inch cake round, but leave it in the pan to cool completely so you don’t risk it cracking.

-- Use a digital thermometer to check the doneness of your cookie cake, before removing it from the oven.
-Because of it’s thickness, it will need to set more than an individual cookie, so checking for a 190F internal temperature will ensure your cookie cake is baked but still deliciously gooey in the middle.
+- Use a digital thermometer to check the doneness of your cookie cake before removing it from the oven.
+Because of its thickness, it will need to set more than an individual cookie.
+Checking for 190°F internal temperature will ensure your cookie cake is baked but still deliciously gooey in the middle.

 MAKING AHEAD & STORING

-You can also make your peanut butter buttercream frosting in advance, just store in the fridge and take out 30 minutes ahead of when you want to frost your cake.
-The frosting will harden (all that BUTTERRR) in the fridge so you want to let it warm a little at room temperature to make it easier to pipe and/or spread.
+You can also make your peanut butter buttercream frosting in advance, just store it in the fridge and take it out 30 minutes ahead of when you want to frost your cake.
+The frosting will harden (all that BUTTERRR) in the fridge, so you want to let it warm a little at room temperature to make it easier to pipe and/or spread.

 Store your baked and frosted cookie cake in an airtight container in the fridge for up to a week, though it’s best within the first 2-3 days.
-If you’re taking it somewhere, I would recommend frosting it upon arrival unless you have a snazzy storage container that won’t smush your decoration.
+Serve at room temperature for the best texture!

 MORE COOKIE RECIPES